 Contrary to popular belief, floating not swimming is what enables one to stay at the surface or survive deep water.
 Swimming is simply moving your float.
 The air in our lungs makes us buoyant and that enables us all to float.
 All of my students first learn to hold their breath underwater and float without the use of any floatation devices.

 Overcoming their fears and embarrassment or getting cold, are the biggest problems beginning swimmers face.
 First, I promise that you or your child will never get cold; second, I help all of my students overcome and manage their fears in a relaxed, measured pace; and third, I teach the essential skills and correct techniques in a manner you or your child will easily learn and enjoy.

 “I have to say, after completing his 4 class course I am absolutely amazed at what I was able to accomplish.
 I’ve overcome my fear of deep water, learned how to swim, and at the same time, feel more confident about myself.
 His training was phenomenal to say the least; he was very patient, knowledgeable, and accommodating to my specific needs.
 I highly recommend his services; you will be surprised after one session.”
-Jose, May 2010
+Jose

 Private versus Semi-private lessons: